Search the collections at the Center for Jewish History

 Babette Wampold Papers (P-912)

-This collection contains the papers of Babette Wampold and the Alabama Council to Save Soviet Jews and documents their activities on behalf of the American Soviet Jewry Movement.
-The collection consists of correspondence, case files, clippings, newsletters, photographs, and trip reports.
+This collection contains the papers of Wampold and the Alabama Council to Save Soviet Jews and documents their activities on behalf of the American Soviet Jewry Movement.
+It consists of correspondence, case files, clippings, newsletters, photographs, and trip reports.

 Personal papers of the Soviet Jewry Movement activist Rabbi Barry Marks, a spiritual leader of Temple Israel of Springfield, IL and a founder of the Greater Springfield Interfaith Association.
 The collection reflects Rabbi Marks' and the Springfield, IL Jewish community's involvement in the Soviet Jewry movement.